vparitskiy/COM3D2.ScriptTranslationTool/README.md

 **When working with COM3D2 scripts you're dealing with tens of thousands of script files and more than 650.000 translated lines!
 This takes time, be patient!**

-## How to add/edit translations

-- Translations are located in the ``Caches`` folder, feel free to edit them as you please.
-Keep in mind that the program will always choose manual translations over official over machine.
-One line per sentence with this format ``Japanese[tab]English``.

-- If you wish to use [Sugoi translator](https://www.youtube.com/watch?v=r8xFzVbmo7k) (Download links in the video description)
-Just start it before this tool.
-``\backendServer\Program-Backend\Sugoi-Translator-Offline\offlineTranslation\activateOfflineTranslationServer.bat``.
-**Be warned this will use a LOT of CPU time on your computer (or GPU if you use cuda)**
-If correctly configure the program will detect it and use it if it can't find a match in any cached data.

 ## Why merge Machine and Official Translations